 For men with more significant incontinence, or who have complex bladder reconstruction surgery, an artificial urinary sphincter may be required.

-This device is also implanted surgically around the urethra, but applies constant pressure and needs to be opened by a scrotal pump when a patient wants to pass urine.
+This type of device is also implanted surgically, with a cuff going all the way around the urethra so it applies constant pressure to keep the patient dry.
+The cuff needs to be opened by pressing on a small pump inside the scrotum when the patient wants to pass urine.

 There are different types of artificial sphincters, allowing for different patient situations, and Dr. Love has extensive experience in advising on, and performing, artificial sphincter procedures.

 Dr Love and his team understand that you may be feeling nervous, anxious or embarrassed about your symptoms or condition.
 We want you to know that you deserve to get the treatment you need and that you can go on to live a fulfilling and satisfying life.
 It’s never too late.

 You can call our expert team confidentially and ask any questions you may have about your symptoms, condition, treatment options and the best way forward.
 No obligation.